 New development in Stoke upon Tern must deliver good quality design.
-To achieve this development proposals should take account of the following:
+In order to achieve this all new development must wherever possible and appropriate and should comply with the following requirements.

-- 1. Respond to the existing character of the parish by providing active frontages to streets and spaces and responding to nearby development in terms of enclosure and degree of set-back; - 2.
+- 1. Respond to the existing character of the parish by providing active frontages to streets and spaces and responding to nearby development in terms of enclosure and degree of set-back: - 2.
 Be well integrated with its surroundings by reinforcing existing connections and creation of new ones, while respecting local character and appearance; - 3.
 Provide convenient access to community services and facilities; - 4.
-Have good access to public transport or otherwise help reduce car dependency: - 5.
+Have good access to public transport or otherwise help reduce car dependency; - 5.
 Create a place with a locally inspired or distinctive character, complementing the existing character and vernacular; - 6.
-Respect and enhance local topography, landscape and water features, trees and plants, wildlife habitats, existing buildings, site orientation and microclimate; - 7.
+Respect and enhance local topography, landscape and water features, trees and plants, wildlife habitats, existing buildings, site orientation and microclimate: - 7.
 Provide buildings, landscaping, boundary treatments and planting that create attractive streets and spaces; - 8.
 Take advantage and respect views into and out of sites in order to make the development easy to access and navigate through; - 9.
 Provide streets that encourage low vehicle speeds and which can function as safe, social spaces; - 10.
-Integrate car parking within landscaping so that it does not dominate the streets, and ensure that car parking requirements can be catered for on plot: - 11.
+Integrate car parking within landscaping so that it does not dominate the streets, and ensure that car parking requirements can be catered for on plot; - 11.
 Clearly distinguish between public and private spaces; - 12.
 Provide convenient, well-screened storage space for bins and recycling, and for bicycles and motor vehicles; - 13.
-Be of an appropriate scale, massing and height in relation to the wider parish context: - 14.
+Be of an appropriate scale, massing and height in relation to the wider parish context; - 14.
 Include high quality and recycled materials which complement those used in the surrounding area; and - 15.
 Not create unnecessary light pollution by having bright, permanently lit areas at night. - 16.
 Help achieve a fibre optic connection to the nearest connection chamber in the public highway. - 17.
-Provide for permeable surfaces in hard landscaped areas. - 18.
+Ensure permeable in hard landscaped areas. - 18.
 Incorporate Sustainable Urban Drainage Systems designed as part of the landscaping scheme.